SoKawai1/anime_face_expressions_classification/README.md

    - `anime_facial_expressions_df.ipynb`: Creates a DataFrame containing image paths and corresponding labels for facial expressions.

 3. **Model Development**
-   - `anime_face_expressions_classification_v1.ipynb`: Initial exploration and training of a CNN model for classifying facial expressions.
+   - `anime_face_expressions_classification_v1.ipynb`: Initial exploration and training of a CNN model by using [data set]([https://pages.github.com/](https://www.kaggle.com/datasets/mertkkl/manga-facial-expressions)) taken from Kaggle .
-   - `anime_face_expressions_classification_v2.ipynb`: Refinement of the model with improved architecture and hyperparameters for better performance.
+   - `anime_face_expressions_classification_v2.ipynb`: Refinement of the model with improved architecture, new data set and hyperparameters for better performance.

 ## Installation